TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

         },
         "typo3/cms": {
           "cms-package-dir": "{$vendor-dir}/typo3/cms",
-          "web-dir": ".Build/Web",
-          "extension-key": "enetcache"
+          "extension-key": "enetcache",
+          "ignore-as-root": false,
+          "web-dir": ".Build/Web"
         }
       }
     }

-Note all added properties are only used within our root composer.json files, they are ignored if the extension is loaded as a dependency in our project.
+Note all added properties are only used within our root :file:`composer.json` files, they are ignored if the extension is loaded as a dependency in our project.
 Note: We specify `.Build` as build directory.
 This is where our TYPO3 instance will be set up.
 We add `typo3/testing-framework` in a v9 compatible version as `require-dev` dependency.
 We add a `autoload-dev` to tell composer